Sakamoto Ryōma: Dramas, film and manga

 An April 2010 Japan Times article stated "Ryōma has inspired at least seven television drama series, six novels, seven manga and five films."
 Actor Masaharu Fukuyama said that Ryoma's appeal stems from being "the kind of person onto whom anyone can project themselves", when describing his role as Ryoma in the NHK Taiga drama Ryōmaden.

 Sakamoto Ryōma is a prominent character in the 2009–2011 TV series Jin, portrayed by actor Masaaki Uchino.

 In the thirteenth episode of the anime series Arakawa Under the Bridge (2010), the character known as Last Samurai performs an impression of Ryōma.
 During his impression, he exclaims "my shoulder huuuuurts," to which the main character, Recruit, responds "that was an everyday Ryōma!"

-Sakamoto Ryōma appears as the main protagonist of Like a Dragon: Ishin!, a spin-off of the Like a Dragon game series.
-He has the visual likeness and voice of Kazuma Kiryu.

 He appears as a major supporting character in Rise of the Rōnin and as a secondary character in Inazuma Eleven Go Chrono Stones.

 In the 2018 NHK Taiga drama Segodon, Ryoma is portrayed by Shun Oguri.

 He is also the inspiration and basis for the character of Sakamoto Tatsuma in the manga and anime series Gintama created by Hideaki Sorachi.

 Sakamoto Ryōma is a character in the "Shura no toki" manga.

 Sakamoto Ryoma appeared in the 2024 drama "With You I Bloom: The Shinsengumi Youth Chronicle" based on the 1963 Shinsengumi manga by Osamu Tezuka.
 He was portrayed by Ryuji Sato.

+Sakamoto Ryōma appears as a supporting character in Kamen Rider Ghost as one of the 15 heroic souls.

+Sakamoto appears as the main character in The Untold Tale of the End of the Shogunate (Shin Kaishaku Bakumatsu-den), played by Tsuyoshi Muro.

 Games

 Sakamoto Ryōma is a playable character in the "Infiltrator" chapter of Live A Live (1994).
 He is held as a political prisoner by the warlord Ode Iou, but is later freed by the shinobi Oboromaru and joins him in stopping Ode's plans.
 He also appears as a playable character in the mobile game Fate/Grand Order, with additional appearances in other Fate media, like the manga Fate/KOHA-ACE and its revised adaptation, Fate/type Redline.
-Sakamoto is also a playable character in Like a Dragon: Ishin! and Rise of the Rōnin.
+Sakamoto Ryōma appears as the main protagonist of Like a Dragon: Ishin!, a spin-off of the Like a Dragon game series.
+He has the visual likeness and voice of Kazuma Kiryu.
+He also appears in Rise of the Rōnin.